H-EmbodVis/GRANT/README.md

 ## 🛠️ Getting Started
-This project is built upon [Grounded 3D-LLM](https://github.com/OpenRobotLab/Grounded_3D-LLM), and the preparations are rougly follow the Grounded 3D-LLM.
+This project is built upon [Grounded 3D-LLM](https://github.com/OpenRobotLab/Grounded_3D-LLM), and the preparations roughly follow the Grounded 3D-LLM.

 ### Environment Setup